Thunder blitz Jazz early, roll to 110-94 win

 The Thunder (41-24) shot nearly 65 percent from the floor in the first half to take control.
 Chris Paul scored 18 points and added seven rebounds and seven assists.
 Paul was 5 of 6 from the field in the first half.
 Steven Adams had 16 points and 11 rebounds.

 The Thunder scored 25 points off Utah turnovers.
-Oklahoma City extended its winning streak to four after winning their last three games before the shutdown.
+Oklahoma City extended its winning streak to four after winning its last three games before the shutdown.

 The Jazz shot just 39.1 percent from the floor and 8 of 31 from behind the 3-point line.
 Utah (42-24) was led by Donovan Mitchell's 13 points, though Mitchell was just 5 of 15 from the floor.